 Please let me know how this recipe turns out for you in the comments!
 I love hearing from you.

 Sharing is caring, so don't forget to PIN IT to your Salads or Side Dish Board to save for later!
-Come and find me on Pinterest for more great recipes and subscribe to my Monthly Newsletter!
+Also, don't forget to subscribe to my Monthly Newsletter!

 - About 10 large kale leaves (dinosaur), (or 1 small bunch of kale) thick stems removed and finely chopped or teared into small pieces.

 - 3 cups thinly sliced fennel (320 grams or about 1 medium-large fennel bulb)